Sam Feinstein, Group ‘55, and Midcentury Abstraction in Philadelphia

 In 1955, a group of Philadelphia painters, architects, musicians, and dancers organized a series of exhibitions and public forums across the city, presenting their work as a catalyst for vigorous public dialogue about the role of art and science in the postwar era.
 Group ’55, as they came to be known, was led by the artist Sam Feinstein.
 Their public forums included architect Louis Kahn, composer George Rochberg, and painters Charles Bechtle, Quita Brodhead, Michael Ciliberti, Sam Freid, Sanford Greenberg, Raymond Hendler, Frances Lachman, Sam Maitin, Patricia Mangione, Jane Piper, Doris Staffel, and many others.

-This is a multi-venue initiative that involves three exhibitions on view through January 24, 2021: Sam Feinstein: Immersive Abstraction and Group ’55 and Midcentury Abstraction in Philadelphia at Woodmere, and Sam Feinstein: The Early Years at Springside Chestnut Hill Academy.
+This is a multi-venue initiative that involves three exhibitions: Sam Feinstein: Immersive Abstraction (on view through April 11, 2021) and Group ’55 and Midcentury Abstraction in Philadelphia (through May 9, 2021) at Woodmere, and Sam Feinstein: The Early Years at Springside Chestnut Hill Academy (on view through January 24, 2021).

 The three exhibitions are brought together in a printed catalogue, Sam Feinstein, Group ‘55, and Midcentury Abstraction in Philadelphia.
 The catalogue will include transcripts of their public forums and historic materials never before made public.
 Patricia Stark Feinstein, who has overseen Feinstein’s archive of Group ’55 material, is organizing the exhibition in collaboration with the Museum.
 Barbara Wolanin, a distinguished art historian whose specialization is American modernism, is guest curator, and she will contribute an essay that represents the first detailed account of the accomplishments of Group ’55 and its subsequent offshoot, the Philadelphia Abstract Artists.